wangjunicode/ScriptTemplateToolkit/README.md

 ## Scheme
 ### Edit
-- Create our own editor code, inherit from EditorWindow class to draw our editor UI, and use our editor to Edit/Save Unity script templates.
+- Create editor code, inherit from EditorWindow class to draw our editor UI, and use our editor to Edit/Save Unity script templates.
 - Define mark string, "#CREATEDATE#" mark create date of script and "#COPYRIGHTYEAR#" mark copyright year of code.
-- Create your style script templates.
+- Create our style script templates.

 ### Create
 - When you create a script file in Unity editor Project, Unity engine will copy the corresponding template to the new file.
-- Create our own extend editor code, inherit from AssetModificationProcessor class and achieve the OnWillCreateAsset(string assetPath) method to capture the event of create asset(include script), read the new script text and replace the "#CREATEDATE#" to current date and replace the "#COPYRIGHTYEAR#" to current year.
+- Create our editor code, inherit from AssetModificationProcessor class and achieve the OnWillCreateAsset(string assetPath) method to capture the event of create asset(include script), read the new script text and replace the "#CREATEDATE#" to current date and replace the "#COPYRIGHTYEAR#" to current year.